Infection can spread up the urinary tract to the kidneys, or uncommonly the kidneys may become infected through bacteria in the bloodstream.

 No signs of very severe infection, such as low blood pressure or confusion

-Pain that is controlled with drugs taken by mouth
+Pain that is controlled with pain medications taken by mouth

 Otherwise, the person is usually treated initially in the hospital.
 If hospitalization is needed and the person needs antibiotics, the antibiotics are given intravenously for 1 or 2 days, then they can usually be given by mouth.

-People who have frequent episodes of pyelonephritis or whose infection returns after antibiotic treatment is finished may be advised to take a small dose of antibiotic on a long-term basis.
+People who have frequent episodes of pyelonephritis or whose infection returns after antibiotic treatment is finished may be advised to take a small dose of antibiotic on a long-term basis to prevent recurrent infection.
 The ideal duration of such therapy is unknown.
-If the infection returns, preventive therapy may be continued indefinitely.
-If a woman of child-bearing age is taking an antibiotic, she should avoid pregnancy or talk to her doctor about whether to use an antibiotic that is safe during pregnancy in case she becomes pregnant.
+If the infection returns after stopping this antibiotic, preventive therapy may be continued indefinitely.
+If a woman of childbearing age is taking an antibiotic, she should avoid pregnancy or talk to her doctor about whether to use an antibiotic that is safe during pregnancy in case she becomes pregnant.